a5347354/rise-workshop/README.md

 - Archiving cold data: Moving infrequently accessed or cold data to long-term storage can help free up space in the database and improve performance.
 - Migrating to scalable databases: Considering a shift to databases like CockroachDB or CassandraDB can provide better scalability and handle larger volumes of data and traffic.

+## Phase 3
+Event Fetching and Persistence

+### Question Exercises
+#### **Why did you choose this database?
+Is it the same or different database as the one you used in Phase 2?
+Why is it the same or a different one?**
+It's the same because I think it's enough for this project, but I want to use another database.
+When I have time, I want to migrate it.
+#### **If the number of events to be stored will be huge, what would you do to scale the database?**
+I will split the table first.
+As the events are still huge.
+I prefer to shard the database initially.
+The third strategy is to migrate the database to a cluster.

+## Phase 4
+Event Aggregation and Queuing

+### Question Exercises
+#### **Why did you choose this solution?**
+I chose the GCP Pub/Sub solution because it's integrated in GCP, and I deployed my service on Cloud Run for easier management.
+#### **If the number of events to be stored will be huge, what would you do to scale your chosen solution?**
+I will scale both my event aggregator and aggregator consumer.
+Currently, we have a queue in place, which allows for easy scalability.
+However, if our database cannot handle the incoming traffic, we can reduce the scale of the consumer and relieve the pressure on the database.

+## Phase 5
+Instrumentation and Preparations for Live Load Testing